cschpc/HELP-on-KNL/README.md

 The performance difference between one Haswell node and one KNL seems to arise both in slower site updates i.e. floating-point performance (10 us vs 6 us), and, to a lesser degree, from larger MPI wait times on KNL.
 Clearly the pure-MPI version of the code is not optimal for KNL.
+The profile is quite flat i.e. the execution time is spread over multiple routines.
+4 most intensive routines consuming ~10% of the execution time each are not really employing AVX512 vectorization, basing on a rudimentary compiler feedback analysis.

 ## Conclusions and outlook

 The main prospects for Level-1 work lie in completion of the threaded version.
 The developers do not have very much ambitions in this direction (but rather working intensively on optimization of a multi-GPU version of the code), and the person who made the early attempts has already left the group.
+In addition, in order to improve the AVX512 utilization, many of the underlying data structures need to be revised.